Nanocavity enhanced photon coherence of solid-state quantum emitters operating up to 30 K: Methods

 To investigate the coherence of the emitted photons as a function of temperature, we make a time-domain measurement of the first order correlation function $g^{(1)}(\tau)$ using a similar method to that described in Ref. \cite{PhysRevLett.123.167403}.
 This is performed using a Mach-Zehnder interferometer as shown in Fig. \ref{fig:setupandchar}(a).
 At each point in time ($\tau$), the phase between the two arms ($\Delta\phi$) is scanned, producing a set of interference fringes.
 The contrast ($v$) of these fringes is then evaluated according to

 by using a generalised peak fitting routine to find the intensity at the local maximas ($I_{max}$) and minimas ($I_{min}$).
+By repeating this process for a range of $\tau$, the evolution of $v$ over the duration of the photon wavepacket can be plotted.
 The maximum resolvable contrast (defined as $1-\epsilon$) is limited by factors including imperfect mode overlap at the second beamsplitter, imperfect polarisation matching between the interferometer arms, and detector dark counts.
 As such, this varies depending upon experimental conditions but is around 0.95.
-The measured fringe visibility as a function of $\tau$ can then be related to $g^{(1)}(\tau)$ by \cite{PhysRevLett.123.167403}:
+The measured fringe visibility ($v$) as a function of $\tau$ can then be related to $g^{(1)}(\tau)$ by \cite{PhysRevLett.123.167403}:

 demonstrating that once the interferometer imperfections are accounted for by the ($1-\epsilon$) term, $v(\tau)$ corresponds to the absolute value of the normalised coarse grained first-order correlation function.
+Significantly, unlike two-photon interference experiments which result in a single indistinguishability value \cite{PhysRevLett.116.033601,PhysRevB.97.195432,PhysRevLett.118.233602,PhysRevLett.118.253602}, this method allows the influence of real and virtual phonon transitions to be resolved independently according to their different characteristic timescales within $g^{(1)}(\tau)$.